 My first book was Epic Encounters: Culture, Media, and US Interests in the Middle East since 1945.
 The book originally appeared in 2001, and it was received in the context of the September 11 attacks and the ensuing wars in the Middle East.
 I published a revised edition, with a new chapter, in 2005.
 I am also the co-editor of three books, including Cambridge History of America and the World, Volume 4.
 You can learn more about my books here.

 I am a native North Carolinian and a proud graduate of UNC-Chapel Hill, where I attended as a Morehead Scholar, and where I tried to develop my own major in something that now exists at UNC, Global Studies.
 After working as a political organizer for several years, I returned to school and earned my PhD from Brown University’s American Studies program.
-I joined the faculty of George Washington University in 1996 and live just outside Washington, DC with my life partner, Carl Conetta, who co-directs the Project on Defense Alternatives.
+I joined the faculty of George Washington University’s American Studies program in 1996 and live just outside Washington, DC with my life partner, Carl Conetta, who co-directs the Project on Defense Alternatives.